fbpx

 Camp Afro Foli Drum and Dance Retreat 2024

-We are super happy to announce that Camp Afro Foli is BACK!!
+We are super happy to announce that Camp Afro Foli is BACK in 2024!!

 Camp Afro Foli Drum & Dance Retreat 2024 brings you world-class artists in a 3 day retreat on the beautiful beach of Noosa North Shore Retreat.